JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-09-01-September-2024-Goals.md

 ### Data analysis

-1. 3'UTR for AST 2021 and rerun miRanda with that info
+1. 3'UTR for AST 2021 (GENE EXT) and rerun miRanda with that info
 2. Apul methylation w/ pacbio tools
 3. Compiling all phys stuff for AST 2021